Avoid costly settlements in the future by keeping adequate records now...

 ‘This should have been treated much earlier’ was the phrase quoted by the parents’ lawyers in a claim against the first practitioner for the cost of the treatment that was now proposed, along with a claim for lost earnings from an advertising contract the tennis star had been offered.

-No record of the original referral had been made nor of the warning about the need for treatment given to his parents when he was 15.
+No record of the original referral had been made nor of the warning about the need for treatment given to the nanny.
 A discretionary settlement was made out-of-court.

 It is important to keep a record of all conversations with patients or those in charge of them.